-One client might think a designer is stalling by not offering an immediate quote, as if the designer wants to figure out how much is available.
-But the designer is by no means guaranteed the business, and it makes more sense to offer a quote as soon as possible.
+One client might think a designer is stalling by not sending an immediate quote, as if the designer wants to figure out how much is available.
+But the designer is by no means guaranteed the business, so it makes more sense to offer a quote as soon as possible.

-Thing is, no project is the same, and every client differs, so generally a designer can’t provide an accurate quote until the design brief is in place, and that doesn’t tend to happen until after discussions.
+Thing is, no project is the same and every client differs.
+A designer can’t give an accurate quote until a design brief is in place, and that doesn’t happen until after talking.

 This design pricing formula does a little to explain the complexity of cost.

 If you’re a design student or a self-employed designer, here’s a collection of resources that might help: Advice for design students.